ChetanMJ/Multi-Media-Event-Detection/README.md

 2. Detect events using only video features
 3. Detect events using both audio and video features

-Details for each of these 3 projects are in respective folders
+### Code and execution details for each of these 3 projects are in respective folders

 ## Multimedia Event Detection using Audio